-Apple itself is no longer selling the Apple Watch 2 – a device which is similar to the Apple Watch 3 but doesn’t offer LTE or a barometric altimeter, and has a slightly older, slower chipset.
+Apple itself is no longer selling the Apple Watch Series 2 – a device which is similar to the Apple Watch 3 but doesn’t offer LTE or a barometric altimeter, and has an older, slower chipset.

-However, you can still buy the Apple Watch 2 from some other retailers, and it can be found from around $320/£280/AU$440.
+However, you can still buy the Apple Watch 2 from some other retailers, and it can be found starting at around $299/£289/AU$400.
 In other words, there’s not currently much of a saving over the Apple Watch 3 unless you buy it pre-owned.

 Apple Watch Series 1

-While you can’t buy the Apple Watch 2 direct from Apple any more you can still buy the Apple Watch Series 1.
-Not to be confused with the original Apple Watch, this is a newer device with a faster chipset, but it’s still slower than the Apple Watch 2 or 3, and lacks GPS, LTE and waterproofing.
+Not to be confused with the original Apple Watch, this is a newer device (although it did come out in 2016) with a faster chipset, but it’s still slower than the Apple Watch 2, 3 or 4 and lacks GPS, LTE and waterproofing.

 The price is lower than the three products listed above at around $179 / £229 / AU$359.
 We wouldn't recommend buying this right now though.

 Apple hasn't pushed the watchOS 5 update to the original Apple Watch, meaning it's gently going to lose a lot of its usefulness over the coming months and years.

 We can't gurantee it, but there's a chance that when watchOS 6 launches in 2019, we won't see the Apple Watch Series 1 upgraded to the new software.
 If that's the case, you'll be better off buying the Apple Watch Series 3 or newer 4 to ensure you've got years of support for your new smartwatch.